Brownies and Traybakes Recipes Rocky Road

 A stack of rainbow rocky road slices next to a glass of milk, with a white brick background behind

+Rocky road is a popular dessert in Australia, as well as in the United Kingdom and the United States, but each country’s version is a little bit different.
+Australian rocky road combines fruit, nuts, chocolate, and coconut, while the British version often contains a mixture of biscuits, marshmallows, chocolate, and dried fruit.
 In America, “rocky road” is generally more of a fudge-style chocolate confection, rather than a sliced dessert baked in a tin.
 It’s also a popular ice cream flavor in the U.S., most often featuring a chocolate base with nuts and marshmallows, or a thick marshmallow swirl.
-Breyer’s Ice Cream makes a good one!

 Looking down at a stack of rocky road decorated with M&Ms, rainbow sprinkles, and melted chocolate